ankitects/addon-docs/hooks-and-filters.md

 Many of Anki's screens are built with one or more webviews, and there are some hooks you can use to intercept their use.

+From Anki 2.1.22:

 - `gui_hooks.webview_will_set_content()` allows you to modify the HTML that various screens send to the webview.
 You can use this for adding your own HTML/CSS/Javascript to particular screens.
 - `gui_hooks.webview_did_receive_js_message()` allows you to intercept
   messages sent from Javascript.
 Anki provides a `pycmd(string)` function in Javascript which sends a message back to Python, and various screens such as reviewer.py respond to the messages.
 By using this hook, you can respond to your own messages as well.

 ## Legacy Hook Handling